ptx2/gymnasticon/README.md

 1. Download the latest [Gymnasticon SD card image](https://github.com/ptx2/gymnasticon/releases/latest/download/gymnasticon-raspberrypi.img.xz)
 2. Write the image to the SD card using Raspberry Pi Imager or `dd`
 3. Optionally add a config file to the SD card (not necessary for Flywheel or Peloton, see below)
-4. Insert the SD card in the Raspberry Pi, power it up and wait a minute
+4. Insert the SD card in the Raspberry Pi, power it up and wait 2-3 minutes
 5. Start pedaling and Gymnasticon should appear in the Zwift device list

 Config file: